zorawan/DataStructures/week7/README.md

 ```

 #### Step 4
-Once I have all the meetings with all the combination in the json file, I use it with the week3 starter code to get geo location.
-To add latlong to the json, I tried to use async to parse
+* Once I have all the meetings with all the combination in the json file, I use it with the week3 starter code to get geo location.
+To add latlong to the json, I tried to use async to parse th json then I used for loop to parse the meeting one by one.
+To make sure I won't lost orginal information, I create:
+              ```javascript
+              var entry = {};
+              ```
+              to store all the entries again:
+              ```javascript
+              entry = {

+            		    "Title" : d.Title,
+            		    "Building": d.Building,
+            		    "MeetingDetail": d.MeetingDetail,
+            		    "Wheelchair": d.Wheelchair,
+            		    "AddressDetail": d.AddressDetail,
+            		    "ScheduleDay": d.ScheduleDay,
+            		    "ScheduleTimeFrom":d.ScheduleTimeFrom,
+            		    "ScheduleTimeTo": d.ScheduleTimeTo,
+            		    "MeetingType": d.MeetingType,
+            		    "SpecialInterest":d.SpecialInterest,
+            		    "Address": d.Address + ", " + tamuGeo["InputAddress"]["StreetAddress"],
+            		    "Latitude":tamuGeo["OutputGeocodes"][0]["OutputGeocode"]["Latitude"],
+            		    "Longitude":tamuGeo["OutputGeocodes"][0]["OutputGeocode"]["Longitude"]
+            		};
+              ```
+#### Step 5
+* Once I have my new json file, I use the week4_b to run the file so I can write all the meeting into database.

+#### Step 6
+* Used week4_b starter code to check the rows I have writeen to the database, which shows more than 850 rows.
+However, I couldn't varify because I have no idea how many rows in my json.
+So my next step will be checking the rows in my json and varify if it is same as it in the SQL database.